SilleBille/fend/README.md

 ---------------------
 {mode} {file}

 mode is a octal 3 digit number (RWX).

 Eg.

 777 represents all access to the {file}

 000 represents no access to the {file}

 Running
 -------
-./fend {absolute path to the program}
-or
 ./fend {absolute path to the program} [-c {config file name}]